-For more information, see section 3406 and Temporary Regulations section 35a.9999-2, Q&A 20.
+For more information, see section 3406 and its Regulations.

 Pooled Income Funds

 If you are filing for a pooled income fund, attach a statement to support the following:

 - The calculation of the yearly rate of return. - The computation of the deduction for distributions to the beneficiaries. - The computation of any charitable deduction.